Almost spanning distance trees in subsets of finite vector spaces: Introduction

-Subsequent works have looked at embedding more complex graphs than single edges.
+In this paper, we are interested in embedding more complex graphs than single edges.
 To make this precise, a {\em distance graph} $\mathcal{H}$ is a graph $H$ together with a function $f:E(H) \rightarrow \F_q^*$ that associates each edge of $H$ with a non-zero distance.
 A set $S \subseteq \F_q^d$ {\em contains} the distance graph $\mathcal{H}$ if there is an injective map $\phi:V(H) \rightarrow S$ such that $\|\phi(u)-\phi(v)\| = f(uv)$ for each edge $uv \in E(H)$.
 Such a map $\phi$ is often referred to as an \textit{embedding}, and we say there is an embedding of $\mathcal{H}$ in $S$.
 A general question is: \begin{quest} What is the minimum $n$ such that every set $S\subseteq \F_q^d$ of size $n$ must contain every member of some specified family of distance graphs? \end{quest} This question has been studied for complete graphs \cite{parshall2017simplices}, bounded-degree graphs \cite{iosevich2019embedding}, cycles \cite{iosevich2021cycles, pham2022geometric}, paths \cite{bennett2016long}, rectangles \cite{lyall2022weak}, and trees \cite{pham2022geometric,soukup2019embeddings}.
 All of these previous works consider point configurations that are small relative to the size of the set that we are embedding the configurations into.
 For example, Bennett, Chapman, Covert, Hart, Iosevich, and Pakianathan~\cite{bennett2016long} showed that $S\subseteq \F_q^d$ contains every distance path of length $O(|S|q^{-(d+1)/2})$.

 By contrast, a special case of our main result is that every $S\subseteq \F_q^d$ contains every bounded-degree distance tree on $|S|-\Omega(q^{(d+2)/2})$ vertices.
 Informally, we show that sufficiently large point sets contain every nearly spanning distance tree with bounded degree.
 Our main results are stated formally in the following subsection.